‘Days Of Our Lives’ Spoilers: Chad & Abigail Get Married & Leave Salem

 As fans have been watching this week, Chad’s job is forcing him to move to Paris, and Abigail is set to follow along with their children.
 Of course, they’ll need to re-establish themselves as husband and wife first, and they say a tearful goodbye to all those they love in Salem.

 Of course, while the couple are leaving behind family and friends, they’re also saying goodbye to bad memories.
-The past two years has been rough for the pair, who have been through so much drama, mostly stemming from Abby’s mental illness.
+The past two years have been rough for the pair, who have been through so much drama, mostly stemming from Abby’s mental illness.

 In the latest #DAYS, Abigail and Chad get a Valentine's Day miracle. https://t.co/ZsCmioRrzb pic.twitter.com/q26DheIJrK